Trains to Milton Keynes

 Cheap Trains to Milton Keynes

-"Neither claimed any responsibility for Milton Keynes but both reported it as a success" Terry Pratchett
+"Neither claimed any responsibility for Milton Keynes, but both reported it as a success" Terry Pratchett

-Tip 1: Book in Advance
+Tip 1: Book in advance

 Tip 2: Don't pay booking fees

-Tip 3: If delayed get compensation
+Tip 3: If delayed make sure you get compensation

 Tip 4: Avoid the more popular routes

-Tip 6: Returns aren't always cheapest
+Tip 6: Return tickets aren't always cheapest

 Tip 7: Slower trains can make savings

-Tip 9: If you travel often get a railcardIf you take regular railway journeys a railcard is a great way to save money.
-Even if you only travel as little as three times a year savings can be made.
-There are many types of railcard to suit the needs of a variety of people and you should find one to help you save when you buy tickets.
-Most railcards mean that you achieve a discount of 1/3 off and a railcard normally only costs £30 per year.
+If you regularly go on railway journeys, a railcard is a great way to save money.
+Even if you travel as little as three times a year, savings can be made.
+There are various types of railcard to suit different passengers meaning there should be one to help you save when you buy tickets.
+Most railcards normally cost £30 per year and obtain a saving of 1/3 off.

 There is also a Network Railcard and 16-25 yr olds and 26-30 yr olds railcards which help you book tickets with discounts.